 Configuring asset actions

-When your company purchases assets in bulk, often there are certain standard tasks to perform on them.
-After your company receives a consignment of assets, the assets go through different stages of asset lifecycle, they are transferred from one department to other, and information is noted and updated until the assets are deployed and become functional.
-As an Asset Administrator, you are responsible to keep track of all these events.
+When your company purchases assets in bulk, some standard tasks are performed on them.
+After your company receives a consignment of assets, assets go through different stages of an asset lifecycle.
+They are transferred from one department to other, information is noted and updated until the assets are deployed and become functional.
+As an Asset Administrator, you are responsible for keeping track of these events.

 - Relate assets with other assets

 Depending on the type of asset action specified when configuring asset actions, the actions are run on the assets selected in the Asset console.